 Brain injury lawsuits can take time to resolve due to the severity and long-term impacts of the injury.
 It can take years to determine the full impact of a brain injury on your or your loved one’s life.
 The injury and its effects may resolve in a matter of months.
 Or you may need long-term rehabilitation and home care for years.

 There are important steps to take before you ever file a lawsuit, beginning with a careful investigation of your accident.
-Before you ever try to settle your case or file a lawsuit, it is important to establish the cause of the injury and the party or parties responsible.
+Establishing the cause of the injury and the responsible party is crucial.
 You will need to identify how the injury happened, who was at fault, and the extent of your damages.

 After you consult with a lawyer, they will contact the representatives of the at fault party or parties and negotiate on your behalf.
 If the parties are not able to easily resolve your claim, the next step is to initiate a lawsuit.
 This begins with filing a legal document known as a complaint.
 The lawsuit must meet a number of technical requirements and will not spell out every aspect of your case.
 However, it should explain the basis for the case.